Low Impact Diving

 - If hovering over a reef, divers should keep their eyes fixed on a reference object so they don’t drift or sink onto the substratum.

-- Divers should avoid gripping objects for support or to prevent drift.
+- Divers should avoid gripping objects for support or prevent drift.
 However, where necessary, hold onto a rock or dead coral to maintain position.

 - Turbulence from divers’ fins may disturb marine life.
 Use a ‘frog’ kick rather than a ‘flutter’ kick if working close to the substratum.